We influence policy and campaign for a fair education

 In recent years the Fair Education Alliance has been working with organisations across education, business and the third sector to put together a comprehensive plan to tackle inequality in education.

-We have drawn on the expertise, evidence and experiences of our members to create a clear consensus on what a fairer education system needs to look like.
-This is an education system that:
+The Fair Education Alliance draws on the expertise, evidence and experiences of our members to create a clear consensus on what a fairer education system should look like.
+Our Fair Education Priorities guide our policy and influencing work.
+They were created in collaboration with member organisations and come under four themes:

-We use our collective voice to influence, campaign and create the education system we believe we will create a fairer and more equitable education system for all.
+To improve the education system for children and young people, we use the collective power of our membership and coalesce around a unified message to achieve the change we want to see.
+We use our collective voice to influence, campaign and create the education system we believe will create a fairer and more equitable education system for all.

 Working with Government

-We work collaboratively with government bodies, including Ofsted, the Department for Education and the Social Mobility Commission, to support their strategy development and connect them with the work and expertise of our members.
-Our work with the Office for Students in 2018 influenced their recommendations to universities on the use of contextualised data in admissions.
+We work collaboratively with government departments and bodies, including Ofsted, the Department for Education and the Social Mobility Commission, to support their strategy development and connect them with the work and expertise of our members.

 Campaigning